 "Digital cognitive technology has the potential to change the world profoundly.
 What should concern us all is that, like the proverbial frog in slowly boiling water, we are all subjects in a huge and partially uncontrolled experiment in individual and social change and we don’t realise it clearly".
 Article by Marc Atherton.

 Learn about your own behaviour by downloading a tracking app that records how you use your mobile device.
-I'm using Moment and I continue to be astonished by the number of times I pick up my phone each day.
-You can see what percentage of your day has been spent looking at your screen and which apps...
+I started by using Moment and was astonished by the number of times I pick up my phone each day.
+IOS and Android have now also launched screen time apps to help you track this.
+Sometimes our perception of...
 Continue Reading →

 Adam Alter takes us on a deep dive into behavioural addiction and why so many of us are addicted to the internet.
 It's a compelling read, ironically hard to put down.